microsoftgraph/msgraph-training-dataconnect/Lab.md

 <a name="exercise2"></a>

-## Exercise 2: Extract Office 365 data with Project Euclid
+## Exercise 2: Extract Office 365 data with Graph Data Connect

 In this exercise you will create, execute and approve an Azure Data Factory pipeline to extra data from Office 365 to an Azure Storage Blob for additional processing.